StarRocks/starrocks/docs/table_design/Data_distribution.md

 #### Precautions

 - **When a table is created, you must specify the bucketing columns**.
+- The data types of bucketing columns must be INTEGER, DECIMAL, DATE/DATETIME, or CHAR/VARCHAR/STRING.
 - Bucketing columns cannot be modified after they are specified.

 #### Examples